This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 Write a Good Description

-You want to be as descriptive as possible when writing your products description.
-I am actually trying to get better at this myself.
+You want to be as descriptive as possible when writing your product descriptions.
+I’m actually still trying to get better at this myself.
 You want to include everything you can such as size, brand, any imperfection notes, color and measurements when possible especially with clothes because people are less likely to buy without this information.

 I use a clothing measure tape to measure clothes and when possible I leave the measuring tape on the product when I take the picture so they can see the dimensions.